Draw stairs in 3D easily with IRONCAD Steel Stairs

 Steel Stairs in ICMechanical

 You can find the Steel Stairs command in the ICM Mech catalog.
-It is used to place steel stair structures consisting of steps, stringers, and a landing in your 3D scene.
+It is used to place steel stair structures consisting of steps and stringers, as well as a simple mezzanine floor, directly into your 3D scene.

-Drag the command onto the stage and set the options.
-To scale the scale, drag the preview handle or enter the values in the dialog box.
+Drag the tool icon in the 3D scene and set the options.
+To scale the scale, drag the Sixebox handle of the preview volume or enter the values in the dialog box.

 The Steel Stairs dialog box is divided into four different sections: Stair Geometry, Lateral Elements, Step, and Landing.
-Read below for a description of each section.
+Below is a description of each of these sections.

 Stair Geometry

-In the first section, you can set the overall dimensions of the staircase (or drag the handles in the preview).
+In the first section, you can set the overall dimensions of the staircase (or drag the Sizebox handles in the preview volume).

 Lateral Elements

-In the second section, you can select the type of stair stringers, their size, location (both, right only, left only), and position (inside or outside the size).
-The first icon allows you to change the steel type, while the second icon allows you to use your own steel profiles.
+The first icon allows you to change the steel type, e.g. UPE or UPN profile.
+The second icon allows you to use your own steel profiles.
 Read further down in the post for more information about this.

 When you choose to use your own steel profiles, a drop-down button appears for selecting the profile, and a button for setting the size is also displayed.